 The Evolution of Radial Symmetry

-As sponges mutated and branched into many different variations, the mutants among them took on new qualities like softer bodies and radial symmetry.
+As sponges mutated and gained complexity and size, some of them took on new qualities like softer bodies and radial symmetry.
 This symmetry gave them a distinct top and bottom.
-Like a pizza, they could be sliced up equally along many axes and still look the same.

 The Evolution of Parasites

 Parasites go way back.
-It's theorised that Nematodes evolved from other animals which stopped developing in the larval stage.
-However their true age and precise lineage is unknown because their fossilised remains are just so damn small.
+It's hypothesised that Nematodes evolved from animals whose development was arrested in the larval stage.
+However, their true age and precise lineage is unknown because their fossilised remains are just so damn small.